 Rev up your digestion with pineapple

 With one bite, the flavor of fresh pineapple - naturally sweet yet refreshingly tart - seems to evoke all the sunlight and lushness of the tropics.
-But: no need for guilt after indulging in this succulent fruit.
+But there is no need for guilt after indulging in this succulent fruit.
 Pineapple offers a wealth of health benefits, including the ability to promote and improve digestion.

-While enhancing digestion may sound like a minor benefit, the fact is: efficient digestion is crucial to health.
-Good digestion supports weight loss, promotes the absorption of nutrients, enhances energy and stamina, improves mood, enhances mental clarity and speeds the elimination of toxins, carcinogens, and waste.
+While enhancing digestion may sound like a minor benefit, efficient digestion is crucial to health.
+Good digestion supports weight loss, promotes the absorption of nutrients, enhances energy and stamina, improves mood, enhances mental clarity, and speeds the elimination of toxins, carcinogens, and waste.

 Discover how eating pineapple can REDUCE the threat of inflammatory conditions